LacunaSoftware/docs/docs.en-us/articles/grant-id/on-premises/linux/includes/common-console.md

 -->

 > [!NOTE]
-> Typically, the Console does not need any additional configuration, so we won't need create and configure a *console.json* file
+> Typically, the Console does not need any additional configuration, so we don't need to fill anything on */etc/grantid/console.log*

 Create the service definition file: